 Notes from the RuneQuest Panel

-This is based on other’s notes from the RuneQuest panel at GenCon 50.
-To that I’ve added some information directly from Chaosium and generally trustworthy rumors or posts elsewhere.
-Once Chaosium posts the video for the panel I’ll link it here.
+This is based on others’ notes from the RuneQuest panel at GenCon 50.
+I’ve added some information directly from Chaosium and generally trustworthy rumors or posts elsewhere.
+Once Chaosium posts the video for the panel, I’ll link it here.

-The Runequest: Roleplaying in Glorantha PDF will be release around November 2017, and be available in print in early 2018.
+The Runequest: Roleplaying in Glorantha PDF will be released around November 2017 and be available in print in early 2018.
 Chaosium has previously said that print editions will be available for purchase by Christmas 2017 and in your FLGS in early 2018.